z3r0privacy/Santa_Alg/README.md

 # Develop

-Modify existing methods in `methods/` or add new methods by deriving from the `Method` class in any python file in the directory.
+Modify existing methods in `methods/` or add new methods by deriving from the `Method` class and implementing the abstract methods in any python file in the directory.

 When new dependencies are added, update `requirements.txt` by calling `make freeze`.